bitrise-io/devcenter/_articles/en/deploy/ship.md

 ### Publishing an app online

 <div><button type="button" class="collapsible"><p>Publishing an app for iOS</p></button> <div class="collapsible-content" markdown="1"> {% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is [exposed](/ship-add-on-beta-version/#exposing-a-workflows-artifacts-to-ship) to Ship.
 For an iOS app, the Workflow should contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step.
 Make sure the **Xcode Archive & Export for iOS** Step archives and exports the project with `Release` configuration."%}

 {% include message_box.html type="important" title="The `.xcarchive` file" content="Please note that in order to deploy an iOS app with Ship, Ship needs the `.xcarchive` file from the **Deploy to Bitrise.io** Step.
-Make sure that the archive is deployed by the Step otherwise Ship won't be able to publish your app!
+Make sure that the archive is deployed by the Step, otherwise Ship won't be able to publish your app!

 To make sure, check the **Deploy to Bitrise.io** Step in your Workflow.
 It has an input called **Deploy directory or file path**: the path specified here must contain the `xcarchive` file.
 The default value is the `BITRISE_DEPLOY_DIR` Environment Variable: we recommend that you don't remove this.
-If this Env Var is included, the file is automatically exported."%}
+If this variable is included, the file is automatically exported."%}

 {% include message_box.html type="important" title="Apps built with cross-platform frameworks" content="If you wish to deploy an iOS app that is built using Flutter, React Native, or any other cross-platform framework, you can do so: you just need to make sure that the Step that archives your iOS project exports the `.xcarchive` file for the **Deploy to Bitrise.io** Step.
 Read more in the [Deploying iOS apps built with cross-platform frameworks](/deploy/ship/#deploying-ios-apps-built-with-cross-platform-frameworks)."%}